-- 1. A student may not wear and expose below-waist underwear while on the grounds of a public school in a manner that exposes or exhibits one's covered or uncovered sexual organs in a vulgar and indecent manner which disrupts learning environment. - 2.
-For a first offense, a student who violates this section shall be given a verbal warning, and the school principal shall call the student's parents.
+1. A student may not wear and expose below-waist underwear while on the grounds of a public school in a manner that exposes or exhibits one's covered or uncovered sexual organs in a vulgar and indecent manner which disrupts learning environment.

+2. For a first offense, a student who violates this section shall be given a verbal warning, and the school principal shall call the student's parents.
 For a second offense, a student shall be suspended from school pursuant to s.
 1006.07 (2D), Florida Statutes-Any student who violates the dress policy is subject to disciplinary action.
 For a first offense, a student must be given a verbal warning and the school principal must call the student's parent or guardian.
 For a second offense, the student is ineligible to participate in any extracurricular activity for a period not to exceed 5 days and the school principal must meet with the student's parent or guardian.
-For a third or subsequent offense, a student must receive an in-school suspension for a period not to exceed 3 days, the student is ineligible to participate in any extracurricular activity for a period not to exceed 30 days, and the school principal must call the student's parent or guardian and send the parent or guardian a written letter regarding the student's suspension and ineligibility to participate in extracurricular activities.
+For a third or subsequent offense, a student must receive an in-school suspension for a period not to exceed 3 days, the student is ineligible to participate in any extracurricular activity for a period activity for a period not to exceed 3 days, the student is ineligible to participate in any extracurricular activity for a period not subsequent offense, a student must receive an in-school suspension for a period not to exceed 3 days, the student is ineligible to participate in any extracurricular activity for a period not to exceed 30 days, and the school principal must call the student's parent or guardian and send the parent or guardian a written letter regarding the student's suspension and ineligibility to participate in extracurricular activities.